WATCH: Kerle Tire Game of the Week - Karns City vs. Central Clarion

 WATCH: Kerle Tire Game of the Week – Karns City vs. Central Clarion

 Kerle Tire High School Football Game of the Week: Karns City vs. Central Clarion.
-Pregame starts at 6:30 p.m.
-Kickoff is at 7:00 p.m.
 If you experience issues with this video, try accessing it directly on exploreClarion’s YouTube channel here.

 Copyright © 2022 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.